LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/recursion-wrap-up.rst

 In order to function (ba-dum chhhh), recursion must fulfill four conditions:

 #.
-A series of small, identical steps can be used to solve a larger problem.
+A series of small, identical steps combine to solve a larger problem.
 #.
 A base case must be defined.
 When true, this simplest case halts the
    recursion.
 #.
 A recursive function repeatedly calls itself.